Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Investing time in developing capabilities demanded by other fields.
+- Transferable Skills Set Development: Investing time into developing skills needed by other connected fields.

 Negativity

-Tips for Refocusing Negativity
+Tips on Refocusing Negativity:

-- Be aware of sustainability: Look at how you can contribute to sustainability through your work.
+- Pay attention to sustainability: Think about how you can contribute to sustainability through your work.

 Overcommitting Workload